(I may earn a small commission from the products mentioned in this post.)

 Believe me, I was worried/concerned about my own recovery.
 I asked several friends and acquaintances to share their personal experiences about their recovery.

 Most of the people had positive experiences.
 Some of those who struggled with recovery had weight issues while others did not take the physical therapy rehab as serious as they should have.

-I had travel plans 4 months out and was concerned about whether I could fly and enjoy a cruise.
+I had travel plans 4 months after my TKR surgery and I was concerned about whether I could fly and enjoy a cruise.
 Some of you will be more concerned with when you can go back to work or when you can resume activities that you enjoy.

 You might be curious how long you will need assistance or a caregiver.

 I hope to give you some answers to those questions in this timeline article based on my own experience.
 If you experience complications during rehab, you may not have the same type of recovery experience that I had.

 Knee Replacement Time Frame – Early On

 Weeks 1-2 TKR

 Expect pain and difficulty sleeping.

 The first two weeks were by far the toughest for me.
 Not only do you come home with pain from the surgery, but expect to have more pain when the formal physical therapy starts.